Is Retirement an Automatic Qualifier for Modification to Spousal Support?

 What Factor are Considered in a Request for Modification Due to Retirement?

 In addition to the contents of the original divorce agreement, the court will look at the total circumstances of both ex-spouses which will include previous income and the reduction in income.
 The payer’s age, health, and reason for retirement will be regarded as relevant.
 The court will also inquire into the reasonableness of the retirement such as the work the payer performs and the age which others engaged in that line of work are normally retiring.
 The issue in question also becomes whether the receiving spouse has made provisions for such a change, because the impact of a modification could be more devastating to the payee than the reduction of income is to the payer.

 Negotiating for the Best Outcome during a Modification

 If you are seeking a modification to the spousal support award you are currently paying, due to your retirement, it is important to know that circumstances can be looked at in a very subjective way.
 You need someone in your corner to represent your best interests.
 Having an experienced divorce lawyer who specializes in the issues that men face in divorce, will put you at an advantage.
-The firm In Law We Trust, P.A. has the knowledge and expertise to negotiate for your rights and for a fair settlement to help preserve your financial well-being.
+The firm In Law We Trust Divorce and Family Lawyers has the knowledge and expertise to negotiate for your rights and for a fair settlement to help preserve your financial well-being.

 Call The Family Law Experts Men Trust (813) 415-3510